wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 images.forEach((image) => {
   //attach an event listener for each image image.addEventListener("keyup", (e) => {
-    //when that is keyupd check if it was enter if (e.key === "Enter") {
+    //when that is keyup check if it was enter if (e.key === "Enter") {
       //if it was, sho that image.
       showImage(e.currentTarget);